Planning a wedding is

 “We actually had two interfaith wedding ceremonies.
 It was important to us that both ceremonies be a fusion of our two faiths and cultural backgrounds, to fully represent the unity of joining our lives together in marriage.

-The religious ceremony (held 9/11/11) was officiated by a Catholic priest and a Muslim imam, and held in the University of Chicago chapel used both for Catholic services and Muslim Friday prayer.
+religious ceremony (held 9/11/11) was officiated by a Catholic priest and a Muslim imam, and held in the University of Chicago chapel used both for Catholic services and Muslim Friday prayer.
 We had readings from the Bible and a Muslim devotional poem.
 The ceremony included both the traditional Catholic Rite of Marriage and a Nikah, traditional Islamic marriage contract signing.
 We were also aware of the significance of the date and felt like our ceremony was a symbolic counter to the horrific acts a decade prior.

-The legal marriage ceremony (held the day before, on 9/10/11) was officiated by an interfaith minister.
+legal marriage ceremony (held the day before, on 9/10/11) was officiated by an interfaith minister.
 She spoke of the commonalities between our two faiths (both Abrahamic, worship the same God, similar values, recognition of Jesus, deference of Mary).
 We began the ceremony by passing the sign of peace (an important Catholic ritual) that tied in the Muslim greeting of ‘As-salaamu Alaikum,’ meaning ‘Peace be with you.’
 This ceremony also included some sayings from the Prophet and scripture from the Bible.
-Processional music was performed by strings (cello, violin) and a tabla and sitar (nod to Shaan’s Pakistani heritage, which was also celebrated the night prior in a henna party).”
+Processional music was performed by strings (cello, violin) and a tabla and sitar (nod to Shaan’s Pakistani heritage, which was also celebrated the night prior in a

 — Katie McHugh Akbar and Shaan Akbar, Pasadena, California